 Pathways of Women's Empowerment Research Programme Consortium

-This is a DFID-funded five-year research and communication programme which seeks to discover where women are achieving real gains despite or because of policy and practice, and how this has happened, and to make these pathways visible so that we can build on these revealed successes.
+Pathways is a research and communication programme which seeks to discover where women are achieving real gains despite or because of policy and practice.
+It looks at how this has happened, and aims to make these pathways visible so that we can build on these revealed successes.
 By involving policy actors and practitioners directly in what we are learning, through action research and through innovative communications methods, we hope that our work can in itself become a catalyst of change.

 Our goals and approach

 Empowerment has often been regarded as a destination that can be reached through the development equivalent of motorways: fast-track programmes which can be rolled out over any terrain.
 But what if we instead look at it as a journey along meandering pathways full of twists and turns, that may circle back on themselves, lead unexpectedly into deserts or verdant forests, and sometimes reach dead ends?

 Looking at empowerment in this way urges us to pay more attention to what can be learnt from the everyday experiences of those whom development seeks to 'empower' and to the pathways of empowerment that women are already taking for themselves.

 Our goal is to make these pathways visible and to learn from women's lived experiences of what makes change that produces more equity in their relationships with each other and with men happen in their lives.

 Our research is rooted in the perspectives of women – and has sought to learn from their daily struggles to make money, to choose when and with whom to have sex and children, and to influence the decisions and institutions that affect their lives.
 Pathways has generated a rich and varied portfolio of studies from journal articles, working papers, research reports and books to popular media, including documentary films and photography exhibitions.